tweedegolf/sequential-storage/README.md

 All data is stored as an item.

-An item consists of a header containing the data length and a CRC, and some data.
+An item consists of a header containing the data length, a CRC for that length, a data CRC, and some data.
-An item is considered erased when its CRC field is 0.
+An item is considered erased when its data CRC field is 0.

 *NOTE: This means the data itself is still stored on the flash when it's considered erased.*
 *Depending on your usecase, this might not be secure*

-The u16 length field is protected with 2 parity bits and thus the max size of an item is 16k.
+The length is a u16, so any item cannot be longer than 0xFFFF.

 ### Inner workings for map